 - salt and pepper, to taste

-- ½ head of green or red cabbage, or you can use salad greens
+- Red Cabbage Slaw, for garnish, or you can use salad greens

 - 2 tablespoons olive oil